dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 # Software Setup Session

+## Overview
+1. Make sure you are connected to the university wifi with your correct credentials.
+2. Set up SSH keys for the server
+3. Connect to the server (through SSH) and test your connection
+4. Connect to the Postgres database (both command line through the server and through a GUI - DBeaver) and test your connection.
+5. Set up text editor (VSCode for example) to work over ssh.

 ## Motivation

 Every team will settle on a specific setup with their tech mentors.
 This setup will determine, for example: